lilykriopelle/codecademy-quiz-app/instructions.md

 – Task: Now that you can add new cards, you'll need to display cards on the individual quiz page.
 The `Quiz` component renders a list of `Card` components, so in **Card.js**, import your cards selector and use it to access all the cards in state.
 * Hint: Use `useSelector` in conjunction with your selector to get all the cards in state.
 We've already written the code that will use the `id` in props to select the relevant card.

-– Task: Finally, import the action creator that deletes individual cards and connect it to the trash button that appears on each card.
+– Task: Finally, in **Quiz.js** import the action creator that deletes individual cards and connect it to the trash button that appears on each card.
 * Hint: Remember, that action creator expects to receive a payload of the form `{id: '123'}`.
 In the event handler that fires whenever a user clicks the trash button, dispatch your action creator with the appropriate payload.

 ## Solutions